dont-call-abigail/AssetParasite/README.md

 Prerequisites to make maximum use of this project:
 - Ripped base game assets in YAML form using [AssetRipper](https://github.com/AssetRipper/AssetRipper)
-- Including scripts (using the `-s` argument) is strongly encouraged
+- Including MonoScript files (using the `-s` argument) is strongly encouraged

 ## Release information

-AssetParasite releases have two fundamental artifacts:
+AssetParasite releases take two forms:
 - `AssetParasite.exe` is the executable for the YAML parser that produces the asset reference database.
-It targets .NET 8.
+- `AssetParasite.zip` is a folder containing DLLs for the AssetParasite, if you prefer a library to an executable.
 - `DatabaseOps.dll` is a library for interfacing with the asset reference database.

-It targets .NET Standard 2.0/2.1 and .NET 6.0/8.0.
+Everything targets .NET Standard 2.0 to support usage as a plugin in Unity 2020.3+.

 ## Usage
 You can provide a folder OR a path to a text file containing a list of asset paths.